chrishiestand/cloud-run-datastore-latency-test/README.md

 ## My Results
-In my tests both Cloud Run and datastore were in region us-east1, but in different GCP projects.
+In my tests both Cloud Run and datastore were in region us-east1.
+I've ran this test where datastore and cloud run were in 2 separate projects, and when they were in the same project, with the same results.

 The COLD START requests are **very** slow on the order of tens of seconds, e.g. ~30s.
 But subsequent `get()`s are reasonable on the order of tens of milliseconds, e.g. ~40ms;